TwoRingSoft/tworingsoft.com/blog/_posts/2017-02-27-objective-c-block-syntax.md

 {% include
 	blog-post-image.html
 	source="block-placeholder-expansion-after.png"
-	alt="After tabbing to the block placeholder and expanding with the Return key." caption="After tabbing to the block placeholder and expanding with the Return key." dimensions="width=\"75%\"" %}
+	alt="After tabbing to the block placeholder and expanding with the Return key." %}

 # Inline blocks